marcosecchi/playground-adcXnxqy/markdowns/welcome.md

 These lessons are aimed at using [Unity3D](https://unity3d.com/) with [Fungus](http://fungusgames.com/) in a 3D environment.

+> An italian translation of this tutorial can be found here: [Tutorial - Unity3D e Fungus](https://tech.io/playgrounds/10655/tutorial-unity3d-e-fungus-pickups/)

 >For questions, bug reports and _similia_ you can find me here: [marcosecchi.it](http://marcosecchi.it)

 ## Prerequisites